Acura RDX Performance

 Handling and Braking

-- "Though it's not quite as sporty as some rivals, the 2014 RDX still changes direction in fine fashion.
-Its steering feels light but precise, and overall handling is composed when driving through turns.
+- "Though it's not quite as overtly sporty as some rivals, the RDX still changes direction in fine fashion.
+Its steering feels light but precise, and overall handling is composed and secure when driving through turns.
 On the open highway, the RDX boasts low levels of road and wind noise, plus an impressively comfortable ride." -- Edmunds

 - "The suspension is rigid enough that the car can be put through high-speed antics in corners.
 Taking turns at speed, the car's tires made tortured sounds indicating the loss of a tread layer, but the body remained flat, with no wallow and not much lean." -- CNET (2013)